 Most state corporate laws, including Delaware's, allow for indemnification.
 For example, under Delaware law, a director has access to both discretionary and mandatory indemnification.
 The board of directors in a Delaware corporation must indemnify a director for fees spent in defending a derivative suit if the suit is successful on the merits.
 The board of directors has the option but not the obligation to indemnify a director for expenses, fines, and judgments provided that the director acted in good faith.
+Under Delaware law, corporations are not permitted to indemnify directors and officers who have acted in bad faith.
 A Delaware corporation also has the option to purchase insurance for its directors and officers.

 Although a state's local law may permit indemnification, regulatory agencies may limit a corporation's ability to indemnify an officer.
 This limitation is intended to create a deterrent effect.
 For example, in civil enforcement proceedings, the Securities and Exchange Commission and the Consumer Financial Protection Bureau sometimes bar an executive from seeking indemnification in the settlement order.
-Within the insurance context, the Federal Deposit Insurance Corporation also has the power to prevent deposit institutions from making indemnification payments to individuals who have been fined or removed from office by any federal banking agency.
+Within the insurance context, the Federal Deposit Insurance Corporation also has the power to prevent deposit institutions from making indemnification payments to individuals who have been fined, removed from office, or required to take or refrain from taking certain actions by any federal banking agency.